 I’m not terribly fond of eggs just scrambled or fried.
 I have to “doctor them up” quite a bit to not get totally turned off on eating them day in and day out for breakfast.
 This is one way I’ve succeeded in making eggs not taste so much like eggs, to be quite honest!
 It’s sinfully rich and Induction friendly!
 It is also suitable for Primal diners, but not Paleo.
-You can play around a bit with this recipe, too, adding other things to the sauce.
-Tarragon is a sweet, delicate spice and if you put too much in the sauce, you’ll lose that wonderful taste.
+You can play around a bit with this recipe, too, adding other things to the sauce like sausage, sliced mushrooms, onion slivers, black olives or any combination of those. :) Tarragon is a sweet, delicate spice with a slight licorice taste.
+If you put too much in the sauce, you’ll probably not be happy.
 With tarragon, more is NOT better!
-I occasionally add sliced mushrooms or a bit of finely minced onion or cooked crumbled sausage.
-If serving to guests, (or you want to boost the carb count) this is very pretty and tasty served over a bed of steamed spinach.
-Served with spinach, this makes a very nice brunch/lunch entree.
-If in OWL, 1-2 T. sherry or white wine is good in this sauce.
+If serving to guests, (or you want to boost your vegetables for the day) this is very pretty and tasty served over a bed of steamed spinach.
+Served with spinach, this makes a very nice brunch or lunch entree.
+If in Atkins Phase 2 OWL, 1-2 T. sherry or white wine is also good added to this sauce.

 1 Roma tomato, seeded and chopped